SwadheenMishra/Hangman/README.md

 2. Clone the repository or download the Python script to your local machine.

-3. Install the required dependency 'termcolor' using pip:
+3. Install the required dependency 'termcolor' using pip.

 4. Open your terminal or command prompt and navigate to the directory where the script is located.

-5. Run the script using the following command:
+5. Run the script using the following command: py main.py

 6. Follow the on-screen instructions to play the game.